 If you are looking to explore a little bit of Yellowstone on Highway 395, then look no further then Hot Creek Geological Area off Hot Creek Hatchery Road.
-Only 15 minutes south of Mammoth and right across the road from Convict Lake this is an easy and free spot that you absolutely must visit, especially at sunset.
+Only 15 minutes south of Mammoth Lakes and right across the road from Convict Lake, this is an easy and free area that you absolutely must visit, especially at sunset.
 Here is all the information.

 - 3 miles on a dirt road

 - Half-mile hike

 After turning off Highway 395, just after the Mammoth Airport on Hot Creek Hatchery Road, you will proceed for about a mile until you start seeing signs that will direct you to the geothermal site.
 The road is paved for the first 2 miles then gravel for the next 2, but my Toyota Matrix had no problem crossing it.

 After 2 miles, you will see a sign and the turn out for the geothermal site.
 There is ample parking here and a few restrooms.

 From the parking lot, you can just walk to the overlook if you want to see the craziness from above.
-This part has information on the history of the area as well and provides an excellent viewpoint of the blue pools
+The overlook has information on the history of the area as well and provides an excellent viewpoint of the blue pools.

 This is also where you will see all the signs for scalding water, so do not go in.
 As you proceed down, you will get excellent views of the geothermal area.
-It is not that big, and you can’t get that close, but the pale blue color and steam escaping it is very unique.
+It is not that big, and you can’t get that close, but the pale blue color and steam escaping it is unique.

 This is as close as you can get to the area before they tell you not to proceed any further.
 I heeded the signs, took a few more pictures then headed back the way I came.

 Honestly, this is a fantastic excursion off Highway 395.
-It is free, easy to get to and really unique.
+It is free, easy to get to, and unique.
 I recommend that you make a stop here on your road trip up Highway 395.